fybrik/fybrik/pkg/adminconfig/evaluator_interfaces.md

 }
 ```

-#### Default policies
+#### Mandatory policies

-The policies below come with the fybrik deployment.
+Mandatory policies come with the fybrik deployment.
 They define the deployment of basic capabilities, such as read and write.
+Mandatory policies reside in /tmp/adminconfig/ directory of the manager pod.
+Any other policy package will be loaded in addition to these policies.

+The package below defines the mandatory policies.

 ```
 package adminconfig.default_policies